BSkura98/language-learning/README.md

 * MySQL

 ## Features
-* Log in
+* Logging in
-* List supported languages
+* Listing supported languages
 * Translator
+* Adding words/phrases to repetitions
 * CRUD operations on repetitions (backend)
 * Calculations for a repetition result (backend)

 To do in web application:
-* Add word/phrases to repetitions
 * List repetitions
 * Modify/delete repetitions
 * Learn through repetition system